 If you purchase a Note for an amount (net of accrued interest) in excess of its principal amount (or, in the case of a Note with OID, its remaining stated redemption price at maturity), you will have premium with respect to such Note in the amount of such excess.
 A Holder who purchases a Note at a premium may elect to treat such premium as "amortizable bond premium."
 If you make this election, the amount of interest that you must include in income for each accrual period (where such Note is not optionally redeemable prior to its Maturity Date) is reduced (but not below zero) by the portion of the premium allocable to such period based on the Note's yield to maturity.
 If the amortizable bond premium allocable to an accrual period exceeds the interest allocable to that accrual period, you may treat the excess as a bond premium deduction for the accrual period.
-However, the amount treated as a bond premium deduction is limited to the amount by which your total interest income on the Note in prior accrual periods.
+However, the amount treated as a bond premium deduction is limited to the amount by which your total interest income on the Note in prior accrual periods exceeds the total amount treated by you as a bond premium deduction on the Note in prior accrual periods.